Dubuque County Board of Health pushes mask mandate

 This followed the Dubuque County Board of Supervisors choosing not to move on a recommendation that masks be worn during events on county property or sponsored by the county, at a meeting on Monday.
 That decision was informed by Board of Health Vice Chairwoman Diane Pape-Freiburger’s insistence that the softer recommendation did not reflect the intent of members of her board.

-Board of Health Chairman Tom Bechen had questioned the board's legal authority to mandate mark wearing, which led to his softening the language.
+Board of Health Chairman Tom Bechen had questioned the board’s legal authority to mandate mask wearing, which led to his softening the language.

 “We can issue a proclamation like we did with guidance on county property or county or city-sponsored events,” he said.
 “But any ordinance or resolution would have to be issued by the City Council or Board of Supervisors.”